Genrih17/eks-cluster/Readme.md

 > I have ommit the '--auto-approve' flag just to you will see what resourses will be created.

-Previous steps with bud and push image can be included in script as well, if needed.
+Previous steps with build and push image can be included in script as well, if needed.